t184256/asyncio-loop-local/README.md

 alls['purpose'] = ('whatever', {'you': 'want'})
 ```

-If you wanna use locking, consider this:
+If you want to use locking, consider this:

 ```
 class LockingDict(asyncio.Lock, dict): pass